ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ### Nuts and Bolts - Storage and Backups

-As a purely logistical matter, my book chapters were to be authored as Microsoft Word documents and have images in the PNG format.
+As a purely logistical matter, my book chapters were authored as Microsoft Word documents and have images in PNG format.
 The source code examples are in HTML, JavaScript, and CSS.
 And, being a consummate techie, I knew that I needed a reliable and flexible digital storage system.
 My main goals for this setup were: